Congo oil blocks auction draws warnings of environmental catastrophe

 Previous efforts by Congolese governments to boost output beyond the roughly 25,000 barrels per day it has long produced along its Atlantic coast have run into these same challenges.

-President Felix Tshisekedi's administration is vowing this time will be different and is targeting production of 200,000 barrels per day.
+Tshisekedi's government says Congo has 22 billion barrels of crude reserves and it is targeting production of 200,000 barrels per day.

 Congo is already a mining powerhouse, producing large amounts of copper, cobalt, gold, and diamonds, yet it remains deeply impoverished, due largely to corruption and misgovernance.

-(Reporting by Benoit Nyemba and Aaron Ross; Editing by Bate Felix and David Holmes)
+(Reporting by Benoit Nyemba and Aaron Ross; Additional reporting by Benjamin Mallet in Paris; Editing by Bate Felix, David Holmes, Jan Harvey, Elaine Hardcastle and Aurora Ellis)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))